- Follow these steps to avoid getting sent to spam:

 Optimize Your Email Formatting & Code

-Avoiding getting sent to spam goes beyond the content of your emails.
+Good email deliverability goes beyond what you write.
 Poorly coded emails that have broken HTML, excessive code, or missing alt-text for images can also trigger spam filters.

 While plain text emails can feel more personal, well-structured HTML emails actually perform better when optimized correctly.
 Use a balanced text-to-image ratio (60% text to 40% imagery), avoid too many links, and make sure your CTAs are clear and trustworthy to improve deliverability and engagement.